-If you are having a medical emergency or mental health crisis during business hours, please call (909) 274-4000, press 2 to speak with a staff member, or go to one of the clinics at Building 67B or 9E.
+If you are experiencing a mental health crisis during business hours, please call (909) 274-4000, press 2 to speak with a staff member, or go to one of the clinics at Building 67B or 9E.
 You may also choose to call 911 or go to your nearest ER.

 If you are having a medical emergency after hours, call 911 or go to the nearest ER.